ADHD IN CHILDREN AND ADOLESCENTS

 DID YOU KNOW?

-Medipsy also has a Phobia Clinic that offers treatments of phobias and other anxiety disorders using virtual reality (cyberpsychology).
-We also offer other services to children, adolescents, and adults, including psychological assessments, neuropsychological assessments, psychotherapy, and more.
+Medipsy also offers other services to children, adolescents, and adults, for individuals, couples and families, including psychological assessments, neuropsychological assessments, psychotherapy, and more.